What is PKI? The Ultimate Guide to Public Key Infrastructure

 Context-Based Trust Limited, static device trust.
 Identity and access-based granular trust model.

 This digital certificate lives on your device and is presented to systems during authentication.
-One common way digital certificates are used is to show an Identity Provider like Azure or Okta that you are a particular user using a specific device.
+One common way digital certificates are used is to show an Identity Provider like Microsoft Azure or Okta that you are a particular user using a specific device.
 The below video shows what it looks like using a digital certificate with Okta.

-What Are Public Key Infrastructure (PKI) Components?
+What Are the Components of Public Key Infrastructure?

 • Certificate Authority (CA)